walles/px/doc/DESIGN.md

 # Design Decisions

 # Implementation Language (Python 2.7)

 Language requirements:

-1. There must be a useable way to list processes for OS X and Linux
+1. There must be a usable way to list processes for OS X and Linux
 2. It must be available on a vanilla Ubuntu 12.4 Precise system
 3. It must be available on a vanilla OS X 10.11 system
 4. It must be possible to install the resulting product together with all its dependencies in a single directory / executable file
 5. It must be possible to get as much information as `ps` without being root, on both OS X and Linux.

 Regarding the last requirement of being able to match `ps` without being root, the only way to do that on OS X is to actually call `ps` and parse its output.